Daimler to sell DENZA electric car in China with local subsidy

 China has said it plans to have 5 million electric vehicles on the road by 2020 and has offered local subsidies for electric cars that have been developed locally.

-On Sunday, Daimler said the DENZA would be eligible for local subsidies totaling up to almost 120,000 renminbi ($19,500), which could be deducted from the vehicle price.
+On Sunday, Daimler said the DENZA would be eligible for local subsidies totalling up to almost 120,000 renminbi ($19,500), which could be deducted from the vehicle price.

 The DENZA will also be exempted from many of the policies used by local governments to limit the number of new cars on the road, Daimler said.
 It will be awarded a license plate in Beijing without having to go through the mandatory lottery process for conventional vehicles, and it will even get free license plates in Shanghai and Shenzen.